EU fears Ukraine violence 'spiral', warns on sanctions

 EU leaders agreed in March that economic sanctions on Russia would stay in place until the Minsk agreement is fully implemented, effectively extending them to the end of the year.

-A formal decision to renew the EU sanctions on Russia's financial, energy and defense sectors is expected to be taken when the leaders next meet on June 25 and 26.
+A formal decision to renew the EU sanctions on Russia's financial, energy and defence sectors is expected to be taken when the leaders next meet on June 25 and 26.

 (Reporting by Alastair Macdonald; Editing by Adrian Croft)